ExpressionEngine/ExpressionEngine-User-Guide/source/installation/installation.rst

 uploaded.
 For example: ``http://example.com/admin.php``

 Follow the on-screen instructions to install ExpressionEngine.

 .. tip:: If you choose the *None - Empty Installation* Site Theme, your site's homepage will appear blank because no templates or content has been created yet.

-Once the Installation Wizard is finished, you **must** remove the :file:`system/installer/` folder from your server.
+Once the Installation Wizard is finished, you **must** remove the :file:`system/installer/` directory from your server.

 Welcome to ExpressionEngine!